vtphan/probably/README.md

 Once the model is built, you can use it to analyze test data interactively.
 We seek to answer these questions:

-(1) how probable are predicted outcomes by different classifiers? and
+1. How probable are predicted outcomes by different classifiers?

-(2) how agreeable are the classifiers for the test data set?
+2. How agreeable are the classifiers for the test data set?

 ## Features